-Phone Fund: A fundraiser based upon the collection of phones, PDAs, laptops, and digital cameras with payments ranging from $1 to $6 per working piece of electronic equipment.
+Recycling Advantage (formerly known as Phone Fund): A fundraiser based upon the collection of phones, PDAs, laptops, and digital cameras with payments ranging from $1 to $6 per working piece of electronic equipment.
 All nonworking equipment is recycled appropriately.
 Emphasis is on reducing the waste stream of electronic equipment by refurbishing and reselling such items in a secondary market.

 Listed below are companies that offer fundraisers with an environmental purpose, but require your community members to buy products.